 - We also need to track a few more things such as the number of seats, the presence of a car seat for children, the type of vehicle, can a wheelchair be fit, and allocation ( for example, a cab may have four seats but two of those are occupied.)

 4. Demand Service And How it Works?

 - Demand service receives the request of the cab through a web socket and it tracks the GPS location of the user.
 It also receives different kinds of requirements such as the number of seats, type of car, or pool car.

 - Demand gives the location (cell ID) and user requirement to supply and make requests for the cabs.

 5. How Dispatch System Match the Riders to Drivers?

 - Supply sends the request to the specific server based on the GPS location data.
-After that, the system draws the circle and filter out all the nearby cabs which meet the rider’s requirement.
+After that, the system draws the circle and filters out all the nearby cabs which meet the rider’s requirements.

 - After that, the list of the cab is sent to the ETA to calculate the distance between the rider and the cab, not geographically but by the road system.

-- Sorted ETA is then sent back to the supply system to offer it to a driver.
+- The sorted ETA is then sent back to the supply system to offer to a driver.